HUMAN CONNECTION IS EVERYTHING.

 As I continued showing up, I began learning the skills that provided the foundation for a 20+ year career editing TV for some of the largest TV networks and cable channels on the face of the planet.

-I built up a credit list of clients that include ABC, NBC, Universal, Disney, Apple, all sorts of folks.
+I built up a credit list of clients that include ABC, NBC, Universal, Disney, Apple, Netflix, all sorts of folks.

 I became a professional storyteller in Hollywood, the storytelling capital of the world.